What is anxiety?

 However, when you’re sitting at home completely safe or driving your car and are in no danger at all and then you start to experience the fight or flight response it’s the most terrifying feeling ever because a) you know you don’t need it and b) all your attention is on the anxiety because their is no dangerous thing to concentrate on.

-Why does anxiety happen when your safe if it’s only designed to happen when you’re in danger?
+Why does anxiety happen when you're safe if it’s only designed to happen when you’re in danger?
 It’s because your brain does not know the difference between something real and a thought.
 Whatever you think about your brain reacts as if that thought is actually taking place in reality.

 If you think about someone you love getting into a car accident that person can be right in front of you completely safe yet you are going to feel a lump in the pit of your stomach because your brain is acting as if that thought is true and therefore triggers the release of cortisol (the stress hormone) which gives you the fight or flight response.